Lazarus, Forensic Pathology of the Bible

-1. Bacterial products in the blood stream have adverse effects on lung gas exchange, leading to hypoxia or oxygen starvation ie. Less oxygen in blood stream.
+1. Bacterial products in the bloodstream have adverse effects on lung gas exchange, leading to hypoxia or oxygen starvation ie. Less oxygen in bloodstream.

-2. Blood flow is shunted by toxic factors which stop regulation of blood vessel tone.
+2. Blood flow is shunted by toxic factors that stop the regulation of blood vessel tone.
 This results in shunting more blood to areas not in need, and less blood to areas that are in need.
 This results in hypoxia of all tissues, of which the kidneys and liver are perhaps the most important in maintaining life.

-Lazarus on the other hand, may have suffered from a chronic disease such as cancer, coronary artery disease and heart failure, or other chronic illness responsible for deaths.
+Lazarus on the other hand, may have suffered from a chronic disease such as cancer, coronary artery disease, and heart failure, or other chronic illness responsible for deaths.
 Death in these states may occur by wasting and nutritional effects, but in such a chronic illness the last pathway is often infection leading to sepsis.

 Was Lazarus dead, or severely ill?

 Importantly, Lazarus was deathly ill.
-His illness was such that the sisters sent word to Jesus, considered "Lord" by Mary and Martha (V3).
+His illness was such that the sisters sent word to Jesus, considered “Lord” by Mary and Martha (V3).
 This supports the severity and deathly nature of his illness.
-Jesus waited to come to Bethany for over two days (v 6) and eventually 4 days (v 39), allowing this deathly state to progress to what was reported to Jesus as Lazarus' death (v 21).
-We know that Lazaus was dead, as determined by many at the scene.
+Jesus waited to come to Bethany for over two days (v 6) and eventually 4 days (v 39), allowing this deathly state to progress to what was reported to Jesus as Lazarus’ death (v 21).
+We know that Lazarus was dead, as determined by many at the scene.
 In addition, not only Mary and Martha reported that he was dead, but many others said the same to Christ after his arrival in Bethany (v 37).
 This included the most educated of the day, Jewish Pharisees (v46).
 Evidence includes the fact that he was placed in a tomb, wrapped in grave clothes, and the opening closed off with a stone (v 44); an act only performed on the absolutely dead.
-Those who witnessed the events worried that the decay process of death, over the now 4 days, would have resulted in a "bad odor" when the stone was rolled away from his grave (v39).
+Those who witnessed the events worried that the decay process of death, over the now 4 days, would have resulted in a “bad odor” when the stone was rolled away from his grave (v39).

 Decomposition occurs only in the dead.